 Here we had the same sunset view as in the first apartment, but in addition to this we also had a beautiful mountain view towards the peak of Gunung Raya, the highest mountain in Langkawi.

 This apartment was better equipped than both of the other places, and the kitchen was sufficiently equipped to finally allow for some decent cooking.
 Our hire car was securely parked downstairs, and we had lots of cupboards and wardrobe space in which to unpack our clothes.

 The television and internet story was the same as in the previous flat, but by now we had our own hotspot and movie streamer.

-The living room had only a fan (no AC), so could get quite hot in the afternoons.
-At least here there were heavy curtains to block out the heat.
+The living room had only a fan (no AC), so it could get quite hot in the afternoons.
+At least here there were heavy curtains to block out the sun.